Donsidious/21/README.md

 4. **View Statistics**: You can view your win/loss/tie ratios and total games played.
 5. **Save & Resume**: Player data is saved after each session, and the next time you launch the game, your stats will be automatically loaded.

 ### Example Gameplay:

+### Suggested Future Development:
+looking into creating alogrithms one is able to you and play around with.

+-** Fibonacci Sequence**: Implement a program that generates the Fibonacci sequence (1, 1, 2, 3, 5, 8, 13, 21, etc.).
+Other alogrithms might to be implemented in the future.

+-** allowing the process of payments to be made.**

+-** ading s btter terminal experience.**

+### License

+This project is licensed under the MIT License.
+For more information, see the [LICENSE](LICENSE) file.

+### Questions

+If you have any questions or suggestions, please contact me at [genzdegen@tuta.io](mailto:genzdegen@tuta.io).